GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/neo4j_graph.md

 3. Once logged in, click `New Instance`, then choose the `Aura Free` tier.

-4. Follow the on-screen instructions to complete the setup and download the credentials as a `.txt` file.
+4. Follow the on-screen instructions to complete the setup and download the credentials as a TXT file.

 ## Update config